The Virtual Interview: Our tips and hints

 The actual interview process hasn't changed with the introduction of the virtual interview.
 Focus your preparation on the same core areas - identify critical topics based on the job description and research our company.
 Think about relevant competencies associated with the role and examples of times you've demonstrated them.

 For a traditional job interview you’d travel to a location dressed the part and with your CV in hand.
 By the time you get there, you would be mentally ready for that experience – hopefully.
 With the video interview, that changes.
 You are in your natural habitat and have to switch ‘on’ for the interview.
-Moreover, it’s now your – and as much as the hiring manager’s - responsibility to have the right conditions for the interview.
+Moreover, it’s now your responsibility to have the right conditions for the interview.
 There are also new factors that you’d have to take into account and some of your proven in-person strategies may not be as effective in the virtual format – here’s our top tips for you to help you succeed in a virtual interview here:

 Test Your Tech

 A virtual interview requires a camera and microphone on your computer, a software program - we use Microsoft Teams - and a reliable internet connection.
-We recommend to have a practice call with a family member or friend to check all of your technology works and that you can be heard and seen clearly.
+We recommend that you have a practice call with a family member or friend to check your technology works and that you can be heard and seen clearly.

 As we use Microsoft Teams you don’t have to download any software before the interview – it can be used in your browser.
 Simply click on the link provided in the invite and join the call.